kubearmor/KubeArmor/contribution/development_guide.md

       ~/KubeArmor/KubeArmor$ make vagrant-destroy
       ```

-    * VM Setup using the latest Linux kernel (v5.13)
+    * VM Setup using Vagrant with Ubuntu 21.10 (v5.13)

-      To use the latest linux kernel for dev env you can run `make` with the `NETNEXT` flag set to `1` for the respective make option.
+      To use the recent Linux kernel v5.13 for dev env, you can run `make` with the `NETNEXT` flag set to `1` for the respective make option.

       ```text
       ~/KubeArmor/KubeArmor$ make vagrant-up NETNEXT=1